RageAgainstThePixel/com.rest.huggingface/README.md

 A non-official [HuggingFace](https://huggingface.co/) RESTful client for the [Unity](https://unity.com/) Game Engine.

-I am not affiliated with BlockadeLabs and an account with api access is required.
+I am not affiliated with HuggingFace and an account with api access is required.

 ***All copyrights, trademarks, logos, and assets are the property of their respective owners.***